ABOUT TORONTO’S PATH UNDERGROUND WALKWAY AND PEDESTRIAN NETWORK

 Definition: The PATH is a network of climate controlled pedestrian walkways connecting a wide range of buildings and destinations to subway and rail stations in downtown Toronto.

 The primary purpose of the PATH is as a pedestrian transportation network.
 Many downtown workers know exactly where they’re going as part of their daily commute or job responsibilities.
 Second, the PATH is a massive shopping complex and amenity package allowing those who work downtown to find any product or service they need.
-As it has expanded substantially over the past decades, it

 The PATH includes: